1. What is the purpose of the Waitlist?

 Q. Why do I have to tell you how many courses I want to register for?

 The Waitlist Application uses that number to remove unnecessary course requests which keeps spaces open for people who need the courses.
 Whenever you are registered for a course, the application checks to see how many courses you said you wanted.
-If you have gotten your prefered number of courses, the application deletes all of your requests that you have ranked below your lowest-ranked registered course.
+If you have gotten your preferred number of courses, the application deletes all of your requests that you have ranked below your lowest-ranked registered course.

 Q. As an undergrad, can I enroll into MBA sections?